 RRSPs are an available account for US citizens, as they are recognized as a retirement account by the IRS.
 To avoid double taxation, you need to do an election on form 8891 to defer the US income tax on the RRSP investment until withdrawal.
-I haven’t done this yet (as this will be my first year contributing to an RRSP) but I’ll say more about it once I have.

 Unlike an IRA, there isn’t a minimum age for RRSP withdrawals.
 RRSPs mature the last day of the calendar year that you turn 71.
 At that time, you can 1) take a lump sum withdrawal 2) roll it into an RRIF, from which you would make annual minimum withdrawals or 3) purchase an annuity.

 It is possible to roll an IRA into an RRSP, but the US withdrawal will be taxed.
 This means that at least 15% (and possibly more, depending on your tax rate) will be withheld, plus an additional 10% if you are under the age of 59.5.
 All of this would be available as a foreign tax credit (if you had enough taxes to offset it) but you’d have to make up the difference at the time of rollover or else only contribute the portion of your IRA left over after taxes.
 You wouldn’t be able to top it up later as it has to be done all at once to avoid counting against your RRSP room.